geosolutions-it/ckanext-dcatapit/README.md

        python setup.py compile_catalog --locale YOUR_LANGUAGE

-## Updating old installation from 1.0.0 to 1.1.0 version
+## Updating an old installation

-In order to update old installation:
+In order to update an old installation (from 1.0.0 to 1.1.0 version):

 1. Dump of ckan and datastore databases